kmkr/splendid-nudibranch/content.md

 Title	Coleman Shrimp
 Latin	Periclimenes colemani
 Tags	anilao 2014 coleman-shrimp fire-urchin sea-urchin shrimp philippines Desc	Man and wife living on a toxic fire urchin.
-The largest of them is the female, swollen by the same poisonous tentacles that protect them against predators.
+The largest of them is the female.

 DSC03425.jpg